glenninn/bjn-encdec/README.md

 2. Download this github
 3. Launch the Application:
    - to decode:  `node encdec d bjn.txt`
-   - to encode: `node encdec e bjn.txt`
+   - to encode: `node encdec e dec.txt`